Squash World Cup

 The Squash World Cup is an international mixed team squash tournament hosted by World Squash.
 The first edition took place in 1996.
-The 2025 edition is upcoming.
+The 2025 edition was the latest.

 Format

 The World Cup consists of two round robin pools, followed by a knockout stage national team squads of each country, represented by two men and two women, play ties of four matches against each other.
 All matches are played to a best of 5 games to 7 points.

 At 6-6, the game will still be played to 7 points.
 In the knockout stage, in the event of a draw the winning team will be decided by greater positive difference between games won and lost in a tie.